apache/skywalking-eyes/README.md

       # log: debug # optional: set the log level.
 The default value is `info`.
       # config: .licenserc.yaml # optional: set the config file.
 The default value is `.licenserc.yaml`.
       # mode: # optional: Which mode License-Eye should be run in.
 Choices are `check` or `resolve`.
 The default value is `check`.
+      # flags: # optional: Extra flags appended to the command, for example, `--summary=path/to/template.tmpl`
 ```

 ### Docker Image